unmarshall/etcd-druid/docs/deployment/production-setup-recommendations.md

 * There is a soft limit of 8GB and a hard limit of 10GB for the etcd DB beyond which perfomance and stability of etcd is not guaranteed.
 * All members of etcd maintain the entire replica of the entire DB, thus scaling-out will not really help if the storage demand grows.
-* Increasing the number of cluster members beyond 5 also increases the cost of consensus amongst now a larger quorum, increases load on the single leader as it needs to also participate in bringing up [etcd learner](https://etcd.io/docs/v3.3/learning/learner/),
+* Increasing the number of cluster members beyond 5 also increases the cost of consensus amongst now a larger quorum, increases load on the single leader as it needs to also participate in bringing up [etcd learner](https://etcd.io/docs/v3.3/learning/learner/).

 Therefore the following is recommended:

 * To meet the increased demand, configure a [VPA](https://github.com/kubernetes/autoscaler/tree/cecb34cb863fb015264098b5379bdba40a9113cf/vertical-pod-autoscaler).
 You have to be careful on selection of `containerPolicies`, `targetRef`.
 * To meet the increased demand in storage etcd-druid already configures each etcd member to [auto-compact](https://etcd.io/docs/v3.4/op-guide/maintenance/#auto-compaction) and it also configures periodic [defragmentation](https://etcd.io/docs/v3.4/op-guide/maintenance/#defragmentation) of the etcd DB.
 The only case this will not help is when you only have unique writes all the time.

+> **Note:** Care should be taken with usage of VPA.
+While it helps to vertically scale up etcd-member pods, it also can cause transient quorum loss.
+This is a direct consequence of the design of VPA - where recommendation is done by [Recommender](https://github.com/kubernetes/autoscaler/blob/2800c70d425b89e88cb6e608df494a0cd21f242d/vertical-pod-autoscaler/pkg/recommender/README.md) component, [Updater](https://github.com/kubernetes/autoscaler/blob/2800c70d425b89e88cb6e608df494a0cd21f242d/vertical-pod-autoscaler/pkg/updater/README.md) evicts the pods that do not have the resources recommended by the `Recommender` and [Admission Controller](https://github.com/kubernetes/autoscaler/blob/2800c70d425b89e88cb6e608df494a0cd21f242d/vertical-pod-autoscaler/pkg/admission-controller/README.md) which updates the resources on the Pods.
+All these three components act asynchronously and can fail independently, so while VPA respects PDB's it can easily enter into a state where updater evicts a pod while respecting PDB but the admission controller fails to apply the recommendation.
+The pod comes with a default resources which still differ from the recommended values, thus causing a repeat eviction.
+There are other race conditions that can also occur and one needs to be careful of using VPA for quorum based workloads.

 ## High Availability